 The reason behind building the Hasegawa Mustang was simple, it was a straightforward build, no fuss, no extras and a kit with few vices.
 In essence, something easy and non-Luftwaffe after almost two and a half years of modelling inactivity.

-Years ago I read Turner's account of his air war over Europe with the 9th AF and decided to one day model his Mustang, 'Short Fuse Salee' in its earlier markings of a blue noseband/spinner and white stars.
+Years ago I read a tatty paperback which recounted Turner's air war over Europe and decided to one day model his Mustang, 'Short Fuse Sallee' in its first markings of blue noseband/spinner and white stars.
+Named for his girlfriend of the time, 'Short Fuse Sallee eventually became 'Short Fuse' after their relationship broke up.

-Here's a list of work done in as near as some sort of order as I can remember!
+Here's an account of the work done on the kit in as near as some sort of order as I can remember!

 Scratch-built fuselage wall detail and framing, adding placards and rivet detail.